Best Cross Trainer for Home Use

 Thanks for taking your time to read our cross trainer full information guide.
 In this article we will bring you reviews of the best cross trainers for home use that are currently available in the UK market.

-Below you will find a list of the top 5 rated cross trainers.
-The ratings are based on a summary of actual buyer reviews.
+Below you will find a list of the best buyer rated cross trainers.
+The ratings are based on a summary of actual real life online buyer reviews.
 These are people who have bought the product, used the product and also take the time to leave a detailed review.

 Often you may also here these referred to as x-trainers and elliptical trainers such is the type of jargon used in the world of fitness.
 There is actually a difference though.
 Most elliptical machines do not have the moving arms, but in some cases they do, especially in gymnasiums.

 The normal elliptical machine has arm rails for holding on to.
 Check out the video below, if you want to better understand the differences in the two types of machines.

 If you would like to find out more about elliptical trainers, then please click here.